krzysk1/corben/README.md

 # Installation

-1. Unzip file and move the folder "babyace" into the C:\Users\~\Documents\Aerofly FS 4\aircraft folder.
+1. Unzip file and move the folder "corben" into the C:\Users\~\Documents\Aerofly FS 4\aircraft folder.

-2. Copy all *.tsb files from "jungmeister" folder from your Aerofly FS4 installation path into "babyace\sounds\" folder.
+2. Copy all *.tsb files from "jungmeister" folder from your Aerofly FS4 installation path into "corben\sounds\" folder.

 # Uninstall

-1. Delete the folder "babyace".
+1. Delete the folder "corben".

 # Resources